 I am one of those folks who likes my food ever so slightly overcooked.
 I like the cheese on my pizza to be golden.. maybe even a 'dark' golden.
 I like my bagel toasted dark contrasted with a spread of cream cheese.
 I want it to hear a slight CRUNCH when I bite into it.
 And I like DUSK where the sun has just dropped peacefully below the western horizon but before the black of night,

-This Present Darkness is a Christian novel by Frank Paretti published in 1986 for adults showing a contemporary view on angels, demons, prayer, and spiritual warfare as demons and angels interact and struggle for control in our lives and communities.
+This Present Darkness is a Christian novel by Frank Paretti published in 1986 showing a contemporary view on angels, demons, prayer, and spiritual warfare as demons and angels interact and struggle for control in our lives and communities.
 And though this book was fiction, I believe this battle is real.

 Of course there is obvious DARKNESS of this world, but I am surprised by many Churches Frog in the Boiling Pot perspective on life where God is fit into societal norms rather than the other way around as God intends.

 "In God We Trust" may be the official motto of the United States of America, but in this world's shadows we move closer to a Godless reality found in Judges 17:6 In those days there was no king in Israel.
 Everyone did what was right in his own eyes.

 How else can explain our society where

 Some items from this list of our world's woes are pitch black dark, but all of them lurk in this land of shadows where Wrong is considered a gray area defined by man rather than God.
 If anyone espouses traditional Christian values we are deemed judgmental, hateful bigots or worse.

 This is the verdict: Light has come into the world, but people loved darkness instead of light because their deeds were evil.
 Everyone who does evil hates the light, and will not come into the light for fear that their deeds will be exposed.
 But whoever lives by the truth comes into the light, so that it may be seen plainly that what they have done has been done in the sight of God.
 John 3:19-21